-Do you – or someone you know – have a drug addiction?
+Do you – or any family or friends – have an addiction?
 With recreational drugs becoming more popular, and mental health problems on the rise, the number of drug addiction cases is sadly rising too.

 Don’t worry if you haven’t got a clue where to start – we will take care of things for you.
-All you need to do is admit to yourself that you have a problem, and make a big leap in the right direction by giving Help4Addiction a call.
+All you need to do is admit to yourself that you have a problem and make a big leap in the right direction by giving Help4Addiction a call.

 A lot of people are aware that they have a drug problem, but they don’t know what to do or where to go.
-Sadly, this means that many issues get unsolved as people just don’t know how to tackle them.
+Sadly, this means that many issues go unsolved as people just don’t know how to tackle them.

 All of our advice is honest and impartial, and it’s all confidential as well.
 We never judge, all we want to do is ensure you get the right support to finally wave goodbye to addiction.
 Plus, as experts, we can answer any of your addiction questions, many of which will already be explained below.

 When you feel the need to take drugs or drink alcohol, you are usually triggered into doing so.

 Essentially, this is what causes you to go through with the action – it’s something that sets off a chain reaction in your mind and forces you into bad habits.
 Some people have one trigger, others have multiple.